National Humanities Center: Fellowship program

 Each year, the NHC admits approximately forty fellows chosen from among hundreds of applicants from institutions in the United States and abroad representing a broad range of disciplines.
 In addition, a few senior scholars are invited by the Center's trustees to assume fellowships.
 The National Humanities Center has no permanent fellows or faculty.

-NHC fellows are given substantial support to pursue their individual research and writing projects.
+NHC Fellows are given substantial support to pursue their individual research and writing projects.
 Interdisciplinary seminars provide fellows the opportunity to share insights and criticism.
-For the 2022–2023 academic year, NHC fellows' research topics include [speculative fiction] by and about Black women, the [Armenian genocide], the history of the [infodemic] phenomenon, and social revolt in early twentieth-century Latin America, as well as other subjects in the fields of African American studies; East Asian studies; education studies; environmental studies; gender and sexuality studies; history; history of art and architecture; Indigenous studies; languages and literature; Latinx studies; Middle East studies; music history and musicology; philosophy; religious studies; and Slavic studies.
+The topics of NHC Fellows' research projects vastly range year to year.
+Recent research projects topics include speculative fiction by and about Black women, the Armenian genocide, the history of the infodemic phenomenon, and social revolt in early twentieth-century Latin America, as well as other subjects in the fields of African American studies; East Asian studies; education studies; environmental studies; gender and sexuality studies; history; history of art and architecture; Indigenous studies; languages and literature; Latinx studies; Middle East studies; music history and musicology; philosophy; religious studies; and Slavic studies.
+NHC Fellows have library access at nearby Duke University, North Carolina State University, and the University of North Carolina at Chapel Hill, as well as the NHC's own reference facility.

-Since 1978 the NHC has welcomed over 1,500 scholars who have published over 1,700 books.
-Many of these studies have proven to be influential in their fields and have been recognized for the quality of their scholarship and writing.
+Since 1978, the NHC has hosted over 1,500 scholars who have published over 1,700 books.